 Cindy Powell was appointed as Finance Officer on October 28th, 2013.
-She was employed at Plain Township from 1990-1994 and 2010 to present working in the Fiscal Office and Zoning Office.
-Mrs. Powell has worked in various financial, software development/ technical, and management positions at different companies including the Metatec Corporation, Honda Research and Development, and Time Warner Cable.
+She was employed at Plain Township from 1990-1994 and 2010 to present working in the Fiscal Office, Zoning Office and overall Township administration.
+Mrs. Powell has worked in various financial, software development/ technical, and management positions at different companies including the Metatec Corporation and Honda Research and Development.

 Mrs. Powell earned her Bachelor of Business Operations degree at DeVry Institute of Technology.
 She is a member of the Ohio Township Association, Government Finance Officers Association and maintains her Center for Public Investment Management certification.